 Customers don’t buy products or services.

-Customers buy a solution to a particular problem that they have, in order to achieve a desired outcome.
+Customers buy a solution to a particular problem they have, in order to achieve a desired outcome.
 They only care about the problem they have at that time.
 Their reason for buying is simply to make that problem go away.

 Take the time and make the effort to get closer to your customers.
 Know what makes them tick.
 Understand what they think they are buying, rather than what you’re selling.
-What’s the reason that they are looking at your business value offering?
+What’s their underlying reason for looking at your business value offering?

-Only once you can see the world from your customer’s perspective can you properly position, communicate and deliver your product or service; and align your company’s sales processes with your customers’ buying processes.
+Only once you can see the world from your customer’s perspective can you properly position, communicate and deliver your product or service.
+You can then align your company’s sales processes with your customers’ buying processes.

 After all, it’s not about what you’re selling.
 It’s about what they’re buying.